Connecticut Labor Laws Guide

 Connecticut payment laws

-In general, Connecticut employers are required to provide payment for their employees on a weekly basis.
+Generally, Connecticut employers are required to pay their employees on a weekly basis.
 The regulations also state that, if a regular payday falls on a non-working day, all payments must be made on the preceding day.

 The only exceptions to this rule are for the employees of: